Altinn/plugin-node-custom-output/README.md

 ### TODO: Auto-versioning

 TODO: The plugin should enable the bumping of a component's version number to "bubble up" in the dependency tree.
 How do we accomplish this?

-## Enabling/disabling the plugin

-After install, you may manually enable or disable the plugin by removing it from the `patternlab-config.json` file.
-Installation added a key called `plugin-node-custom-output` to it.